zavetsec/ZavetSec-Harden/README.md

 ## `>_ antivirus exclusions`

-Some EDR/AV solutions may flag the script due to its behaviour — registry changes, service control, `auditpol.exe` calls, and `.bat` + `.ps1` execution in sequence.
+Some EDR/AV solutions may flag the script due to its behaviour — registry changes, service control, `auditpol.exe` calls, and `.ps1` execution.
 This is expected and does not indicate malicious intent.

-If your AV triggers on it, review the source code (both files are fully open-source) and consider adding exclusions:
+If your AV triggers on it, review the source code (fully open-source) and consider adding an exclusion for:

 ```
-ZavetSecHardeningBaseline.ps1
-Run-Hardening.bat
+ZavetSec-Harden.ps1
 ```

 ---

 ## `>_ part of the ZavetSec DFIR toolkit`

-`ZavetSecHardeningBaseline` is one module in the **ZavetSec** open-source SOC/DFIR toolkit — a collection of standalone PowerShell tools built for practitioners who work in real environments: mixed OS fleets, no internet, constrained budgets, and incidents that don't wait.
+`ZavetSec-Harden` is one module in the **ZavetSec** open-source SOC/DFIR toolkit — a collection of standalone PowerShell tools built for practitioners who work in real environments: mixed OS fleets, no internet, constrained budgets, and incidents that don't wait.